box/boxcli/examples/Mass Groups & Collaborations Update/README.md

 ```

 ## Logging
-Logs are written to a `logs` folder within the folder that contains this script.
-The logs are named `Mass_Groups_Collabs_Update_all.txt` and `Mass_Groups_Collabs_Update_errors.txt`.
-The former contains all log entries, and the latter contains only errors.
+Logs are stored in a `logs` folder located in the main folder.
+You have access to these log files:

+* `Mass_Groups_Collabs_Update_all.txt` that contains all log entries.
+* `Mass_Groups_Collabs_Update_errors.txt` that contains only errors.

 ## Disclaimer
 This project is a collection of open source examples and should not be treated as an officially supported product.
-Use at your own risk.
+Use at your own risk and as a source of example how to use Box CLI.

-## License

-The MIT License (MIT)

-Copyright (c) 2022 Box

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.